Sir Alex Ferguson has been named Premier League Manager of the Year by the League Managers' Association.

-Ferguson, who retires this summer after 26 years in charge of Manchester United, becomes the first manager to win the prestigious award, which is voted for by fellow managers, four times.
+Ferguson, who retires this summer after 26 years in charge of Manchester United, becomes the first manager to win the prestigious award - voted for by fellow bosses - four times.

-"It was the perfect sendoff," Ferguson said.
-"5-5.
+"It was the perfect send-off," he remarked at the result.
+"Five-five.
 Everyone will remember it, that's for sure."

-And asked when he thought United was going to win a record 20th league title, he jokingly replied: "August 17!"
+And asked when he thought United were going to win a record 20th league title, he jokingly replied: "August 17!"